-Figure2 our work
+Figure1 our work

 2 Assumptions and Justifications

-Assumptions related to athlete status: When constructing the information entropy weighted prediction model, it was assumed that the athlete status was only affected by the performance of the past Olympic Games, and the influence of the The change hypothesis of the number of events: The change trend of the number of events in the Olympic Games is assumed to be not affected by major adjustments in sports organization policies, changes in global sports culture, and the rise of new sports.
+Assumptions related to athlete status: When constructing the information entropy weighted prediction model, it was assumed that the athlete status was only affected by the performance of the past Olympic Games, and the influence of the other reasons were not considered.

+Change hypothesis of the number of events: The change trend of the number of events in the Olympic Games is assumed to be not affected by major adjustments in sports organization policies, changes in global sports culture, and the rise of new sports.
 The change is only based on the rule described by the Logistic population model.
-It is believed that the adjustment of the number of sports in the future Olympic Games will be smooth and predictable, and there will be no sudden increase or decrease of large-scale sports or subversive change of rules.
+It is believed that the adjustment of the number of sports in the future Olympic Games will be smooth and predictable.

 Data Representative hypothesis: This study uses the data of the Olympic Games since 2000, and assumes that these data can comprehensively and accurately reflect the development trend of sports in various countries and the change law of athletes' competitive level.
-The impact of missing data, recording errors or special years (such as the special circumstances of the host country affecting the fairness of the event) on the data quality is ignored, and it is regarded as a fully representative sample for the construction and validation of the model.

 Weight assumption of TOPSIS method: In the prediction model of TOPSIS method, it is assumed that the influence weight of the number of entries and the number of participants on the probability of winning MEDALS is equal, which is 0.5.
-Because in the countries that often participate in the Olympic Games and often win MEDALS, there are a large number of athletes who are never absent, and it is impossible to quantify the weight, and through daily experience, the two have little difference in the degree of influence on the results.

-"Great Coach" effect hypothesis: When studying the "great coach" effect, it is assumed that the coach has a direct and unique influence on the athletic state of the athletes, and the synergistic or countervative effects of other coaches, training team members, or changes in the effort level of the athletes themselves on performance during the same period are not considered.
-At the same time, it is assumed that the coaching effect of "great coach" is consistent in different countries and different programs, and the influence of cultural differences and sports foundation differences on coaching results is not considered.

-Besides

-The influence of innovations in training methods, changes in diet and nutrition, and is assumed to remain constant, denoted as a constant value C.

-Different countries exhibit varying degrees of resistance or inertia towards the same great coach, and this resistance reduces the coach's influence on a particular sport in that country.

 3 Notations